PelionIoT/pelion-ready-example/README.md

 ### Requirements

-The hardware requirements for Mbed OS platforms to support Mbed Cloud Client are [here](https://cloud.mbed.com/docs/current/cloud-requirements/index.html).
+The hardware requirements for Mbed OS platforms to support Pelion Client are [here](https://cloud.mbed.com/docs/current/cloud-requirements/index.html).

 In general, to start creating a secure connected product, you need a microcontroller that has the following features: